Elvis108-coder/Habit-Tracker/README.md

     session.commit()
     print(f"Added to the database: {title}: {description}")

-Added two menus To add User and Habit def main()-> None:
+Added a dictionary and a menu list To add User and Habit def main()-> None:
     actions= {
         "1":add_user,